Adventure Consultants

 Adventure Consultants, formerly Hall and Ball Adventure Consultants, is a New Zealand-based adventure company that brings trekking and climbing groups to various locations.
-Founded by Rob Hall and Gary Ball in 1991, it is known for its pioneering role in the commercialisation of Mount Everest and the 1996 Mount Everest climb during which eight people died, including Hall, a guide, and two Adventure Consultant clients.
+Founded by Rob Hall and Gary Ball in 1991, it helped pioneer the commercialisation of Mount Everest, During its 1996 Mount Everest climb eight people died, including Hall, a guide, and two Adventure Consultant clients.

 Prior to starting Adventure Consultants, Hall and Ball climbed the Seven Summits in a seven-month time frame.
 Heavily covered by the media, they became celebrities in New Zealand.
 They undertook 47 expeditions together; their friendship was noted in the mountaineering world.

 Following the deaths of Ball and Hall, the company was purchased by Guy Cotter, who continued to operate the business.

 History

-Gary Ball and Rob Hall founded Adventure Consultants in 1991, based out of New Zealand.
+Gary Ball and Rob Hall founded Adventure Consultants in 1991, while based in New Zealand.
 They were famous New Zealand climbers that got attention for offering commercial trips to Mount Everest's summit.
 However, Gary died in 1993, and Hall in 1996, leaving the company to Guy Cotter.
 By the time of Rob's death, Rob had led 39 people to the summit of Mount Everest.

 Rob Hall's friend and climbing partner Gary Ball died in his arms on 8,167m Dhaulagiri in October 1993.
 Ball had come down with a case of high-altitude pulmonary edema (HAPE) at six and a half kilometres altitude.
 Despite this loss, Hall went on to lead a highly successful expedition to Mount Everest in 1994 with Ed Viesturs.
 This was Hall's fourth summit of Everest.
 In 1995 Hall's expedition had to turn back because of bad weather as they neared the summit.
 In May 1996 Hall and a group of climbers made it to the summit of Mount Everest, but he and several other members of his party died on the way down.
 This event had a noted impact on media, appearing in various books and films.
 The disaster became very well known, with ten million people reading about it in the book Into Thin Air, written by Jon Krakauer (who was actually on the expedition) and hearing it referenced in a highly acclaimed IMAX film, shot during the same disastrous climbing season, although the filmmakers summitted later in the season.